 3. Feeder segments and STAR runway transitions that terminate on an Instrument Approach Procedure (IAP).
-The vertical path is 250 ft/NM (CAT A-E) (COPTER TBD).
+The vertical path is 250 ft/NM (CAT A-E) or 400 ft/NM (COPTER).
 Determine the projected altitude by calculating the vertical path rise fix-to-fix from the start point/altitude to the turn fix.

-\underline{a} Feeder.
+a Feeder.
 For the first leg, start at the Initial Approach Fix (IAF) at the assumed IAF altitude.
 The start point/altitude for subsequent legs is the end fix at the assumed fix altitude of the preceding leg.